XodoDocs/itext-legacy-tmc-techblog/html2pdf/pdfHTML Whitepaper.md

 <p style="color:red;font-size:16;background-color:yellow;">Text 5</p>
 ```

-When using a style sheet, you can define all style attributes once and have them defined on every part of the HTML content that fulfills the condition.
+When using a style sheet, you can define all style attributes once and have them defined on every part of the HTML content that fulfills a certain condition.
 That implies that there is only one place where all style attributes are defined, which makes it easier to analyze problems and to change a property for all instances.

 ```html